-Con: The cream is very thick.
+Cons: The cream is very thick.

-7. Avon Basics Silicone Glove Hand Cream.
+7. Avon Basics Silicone Glove Hand Cream

 The heavy silicone-based formula of this hand cream will get you to places.
 Just a small amount of this will help you treat your dry hands and make them feel better.
-This hand cream also has fresh scent, is non-greasy and blends in very quickly.
+This hand cream also has a fresh scent, is non-greasy and blends in very quickly.

 Pros: It is very affordable.

-Con: You may need to reapply often.
+Cons: You may need to reapply often.

-9. Aveda Hand Relief Lotion for Stressed & Dry Skin.
+9. Aveda Hand Relief Lotion for Stressed & Dry Skin